Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 {% enddetails %}
 <br/>

-This code is kinda long and convoluted (also ugly IMHO), so I will not go through it, but there is a few things I would like to talk about it.
-For a long time the implementation was much more naive and simple and this was enough for a long time, until the point where other parts became way more optimized and this started being the bottleneck specially for long queries.
+This code is kinda long and convoluted (also ugly IMHO), so I will not go through it, but there are a few things I would like to talk about.
+For a long time, the implementation was much more naive and simple, and this was enough until other parts became way more optimized, and this started being the bottleneck, especially for long queries.

-So don't optimize things that are not your bottleneck, until they become it.
+So don't optimize things that are not your bottleneck until they become it.

-The input tokens in the original version was a `&[&str]` and the memoization was still done using a `HashMap` and this is bad, since the token sequence is the key of the hashmap.
-Hashing strings is already slow enough, now hashing multiple strings and combining these hashes is ridiculously slow.
-I used [flamegraph](https://github.com/flamegraph-rs/flamegraph) to find this bottleneck, also another thing that I noticed was a lot of time was being spent on allocations.
+The input tokens in the original version were a `&[&str]`, and the memoization was still done using a `HashMap`, which is bad since the token sequence is the key of the hashmap.
+Hashing strings is already slow enough, but hashing multiple strings and combining these hashes is ridiculously slow.
+I used [flamegraph](https://github.com/flamegraph-rs/flamegraph) to find this bottleneck.
+Another thing I noticed was that a lot of time was being spent on allocations.

-To fix both of this problems I decided to be a little bit smarter, since allocations in this case are all tied to the lifetime of the `merge_and_minimize_tokens` function we can just put everything into a [bump/arena allocator](https://github.com/fitzgen/bumpalo) and free it together when finished.
+To fix both of these problems, I decided to be a little bit smarter.
+Since allocations in this case are all tied to the lifetime of the `merge_and_minimize_tokens` function, we can just put everything into a [bump/arena allocator](https://github.com/fitzgen/bumpalo) and free it together when finished.

-Also putting things into the same bump allocator allows use to more easily manipulate the lifetimes to our own will.
-That's why we the `'alloc` lifetime.
+Also, putting things into the same bump allocator allows us to more easily manipulate the lifetimes to our own will.
+That's why we have the `'alloc` lifetime.

-The type `RefTokens` is a type that holds a "list of tokens", but it's just a lie, what we hold is the original string and a list of pairs, begin and end index of each token, we can use this to slice the original string and have the "list of tokens", this is helpful because now the hash function can be implemented around this fact, so in the end we are just hashing a single string.
+The type `RefTokens` is a type that holds a "list of tokens", but it's just a lie.
+What we hold is the original string and a list of pairs, the beginning and end index of each token.
+We can use this to slice the original string and have the "list of tokens".
+This is helpful because now the hash function can be implemented around this fact, so in the end, we are just hashing a single string.
 The `'a` lifetime is the lifetime of the original query string.

-And finally we have `RefTokenLinkedList`, we are basically creating a liked list of `RefTokens`s which will represent the final merge of the tokens.
-If you look closely to this type declaration it accepts `'a` and `'alloc` and that's why using a bump allocator makes things easier, the next reference/pointer of the linked list is of type `Option<&'alloc RefTokenLinkedList<'a, 'alloc>>`.
-So when someone says to you that is hard to make a linked list in Rust now you know that it's not /s.
+And finally, we have `RefTokenLinkedList`.
+We are basically creating a linked list of `RefTokens`, which will represent the final merge of the tokens.
+If you look closely at this type declaration, it accepts `'a` and `'alloc`, and that's why using a bump allocator makes things easier.
+The next reference/pointer of the linked list is of type `Option<&'alloc RefTokenLinkedList<'a, 'alloc>>`.
+So when someone says to you that it's hard to make a linked list in Rust, now you know that it's not /s.

-I usually go with [AHash](https://github.com/tkaitchuck/ahash) as my hash function in Rust (and for a long time it was used in this function), but this time I decided to experiment [GxHash](https://github.com/ogxd/gxhash) and it was plesantly surprised that it was faster, I will take this easy win.
+I usually go with [AHash](https://github.com/tkaitchuck/ahash) as my hash function in Rust (and for a long time it was used in this function), but this time I decided to experiment with [GxHash](https://github.com/ogxd/gxhash), and I was pleasantly surprised that it was faster.
+I will take this easy win.

-One other small optimization that we can make is reduce the size of the call graph by checking things before calling the function again.
+One other small optimization that we can make is to reduce the size of the call graph by checking things before calling the function again.

-This changes made this procedure way, way faster.
-Where it's not the main bottleneck for large queries and probably will never be ever be.
-We can merge an minimize a query of 1000 tokens in `55us`, so pretty fast.

-# You are just as good as your reverse index
+# You are only as good as your reverse index
-No optimization will save you from having a poor reverse index implementation, so just like when you go to the gym and want to skip leg day, don't skip in the technologies and structure of your index.
+No optimization will save you from having a poor reverse index implementation, so just like when you go to the gym and want to skip leg day, don't skip on the technologies and structure of your index.

-My reverse index as any other part has gone through dramastic changes during development (that's why having a low index time is good).
-But there are two pieces of technologies that were the heart and soul in every version: [heed](https://github.com/meilisearch/heed) ([LMDB](http://www.lmdb.tech/doc/)) and [rkyv](https://github.com/rkyv/rkyv).
-But a special shoutout for the creator of rkyv ([David Koloski](https://github.com/djkoloski)), a super helpful person that released the 0.8.X version that allowed me to use the unaligned feature and is super active on their discord helping people by answering questions and fixing bugs in minutes when they are reported.
+My reverse index, like any other part, has gone through drastic changes during development (that's why having a low index time is good).
+But there are two pieces of technology that were the heart and soul in every version: [heed](https://github.com/meilisearch/heed) ([LMDB](http://www.lmdb.tech/doc/)) and [rkyv](https://github.com/rkyv/rkyv).
+A special shoutout to the creator of rkyv ([David Koloski](https://github.com/djkoloski)), a super helpful person who released the 0.8.X version that allowed me to use the unaligned feature and is super active on their discord, helping people by answering questions and fixing bugs in minutes when they are reported.

-Now let's go through the structure of my reverse index, we have 3 databases, that's it.
+Now let's go through the structure of my reverse index.
+We have 3 databases, that's it.
 Simple and effective.
-The first database holds some metadata about the index, the other holds the internal document id to the document it self and the third hold the token to the Roaringish Packed (continous block of memory of `u64`s (`u32` for the doc id, `u16` for the index and `u16` for the values as discussed up above)).
+The first database holds some metadata about the index, the second holds the internal document id to the document itself, and the third holds the token to the Roaringish Packed (continuous block of memory of `u64`s (`u32` for the doc id, `u16` for the index, and `u16` for the values as discussed above)).

 Let's take a look at the signature of the `index` function:
 ```rust